The solution of the perturbed Tanaka-equation is pathwise unique: Proofs

-So $\q{U,V}=0$, i.e, $U$ and $V$ are strongly orthogonal, and $V$ dominates $U$.
-By Theorem \ref{thm:3} $2U=X-X'$ is identically zero, hence $X=X'$. \end{proof} \begin{remark} Observe that any non trivial example to \eqref{eq:UV} can produce an example showing that the solution of the corresponding perturbed Tanaka equation is not pathwise unique.
-Indeed take strongly orthogonal $U,V$ such that \eqref{eq:UV} holds and $U$ is not identically zero.
+So $\q{U,V}=0$, that is, $U$ and $V$ are strongly orthogonal, and $V$ dominates~$U$.
+By Theorem~\ref{thm3}, $2U=X-X'$ is identically zero, hence $X=X'$. \end{pf*} \begin{remark} Observe that any nontrivial example to \eqref{eqUV} can produce an example showing that the solution of the corresponding perturbed Tanaka equation is not pathwise unique.
+Indeed take strongly orthogonal $U,V$ such that \eqref{eqUV} holds and $U$ is not identically zero.
 Define